-(2) RoHS: TI defines "RoHS" to mean semiconductor products that are compliant with the current EU RoHS requirements for all 10 RoHS substances, including the requirement that RoHS substance do not exceed 0.1% by weight in homogeneous materials.
-Where designed to be soldered at high temperatures, "RoHS" products are suitable for use in specified lead-free processes.
-TI may reference these types of products as "Pb-Free".
+Pb-Free (RoHS): TI's terms "Lead-Free" or "Pb-Free" mean semiconductor products that are compatible with the current RoHS requirements for all 6 substances, including the requirement that lead not exceed 0.1% by weight in homogeneous materials.
+Where designed to be soldered at high temperatures, TI Pb-Free products are suitable for use in specified lead-free processes.
+Pb-Free (RoHS Exempt): This component has a RoHS exemption for either 1) lead-based flip-chip solder bumps used between the die and package, or 2) lead-based die adhesive used between the die and leadframe.
+The component is otherwise considered Pb-Free (RoHS compatible) as defined above.